Qurrent-AI/workforce-specs/spec_creation_prompt.md

 Scope & omissions (strict): Describe what the workforce decides and when, not how it is implemented.
 Do not include function/variable names, exact API URLs/endpoints/methods, data structure types (JSON schemas), model hyperparameters, developer-only utilities/tests, qurrent abstractions (e.g., ingress, rerun hooks), file types/paths/line numbers, internal retry/exception details without user-visible effects, snapshot/state internals, or unused/deprecated logic.

 Coverage: Be comprehensive for all behaviors the outcome owner may care about—prioritize LLM-driven choices, orchestration vs iterative agent routing, approvals, external communications, artifact generation/updates, and gating criteria.
 Organize by decision area for large codebases and maintain execution order.

+**The Agent Architecture and Decision Ledger should should be outcome-focused and omit technical jargon.
+These artificats must be understandable and reproducible by a non-programmar with expertise in creating AI-agent process maps.**

 #### Phase 3 - Technical Details
 *Artificats from prior runs, in particular those with PII or other sensitive details, should be described only at a high-level.
 Never document API keys, tokens, database connection info, or any other secret credentials.*